-During FY 2022, CCC management continued to analyze and investigate in coordination with the USDA OGC, USDA Office of the Chief Financial Officer, and OMB various potential instances of non-compliance with the ADA.
-Such instances either (1) occurred and were identified in prior years; (2) occurred in a prior year but were identified in the current year; or (3) occurred and were identified in the current year.
-The following summarizes those potential violations.
+During FY 2023, CCC management continued to analyze and investigate in coordination with the USDA OGC, USDA Office of the Chief Financial Officer, and OMB various potential instances of non-compliance with the Antideficiency Act (ADA).
+One new FY 2022 violation of the ADA was identified, confirmed, and closed by CCC in FY 2023.